Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

 In order to separate the effect of changes in the estimated smooth number of cases $\bar{D}_t$ due to the preprocessing from the effect of changes in the spread of the epidemic, we apply the sequential algorithm also to the smooth cases $\bar{D}_t$ estimated from the longer window $1\!:\!84$, assuming that with this longer window the variations due to smoothing are negligible.
 Note, however, that the latter is not a truly sequential method as the full data was used for preprocessing.

 We first compare the sequential and full-data preprocessing methods.
 As we want to compare predicted values of $\bar{D}_t$ up to seven days ahead, we preprocess the observations in 36 short moving windows from $D_{1:42}$ up to $D_{36:77}$.
 Fig. \ref{smoothed-cases} shows how much the estimated smooth versions differ among these 36 short and the single long window.
 If observations are smoothed on the full window $1\!:\!84$, there is a maximum on day 61.
 In order to observe this also when performing sequential preprocessing with data from a short window, we need observations at least up to day 68.
 Similarly, to see the local minimum on day 25, one needs observations to start on day 18 or earlier.
 Thus the uncertainty from smoothing the raw data can persist at both ends for six or more days.
-The estimated weekday effects based on different data windows are shown in Fig. \ref{weekdays} of Appendix \ref{app-weekday}.
+The estimated weekday effects based on different data windows are shown in Fig. \ref{weekdays} of the Supplementary Material \ref{app-weekday}.

-Figs. \ref{r-number-15-77} and \ref{infections-15-77} show estimated posterior quantiles of $I_s$ and $R_{e,s}$, respectively, against the day $s \in 14\!:\!76$, based on different observation windows distinguished by colors.
-For fixed $s$, we condition on the windows $(t-41)\!:\!t$ for $\max(42, s-6) \leq t \leq \min(70, s+28)$.
+Figs. \ref{r-number-15-77} and \ref{infections-15-77} show estimated posterior quantiles of $I_s$ and $R_{e,s}$, respectively, against day $s \in 14\!:\!76$.
+Colors are used to indicate different conditioning windows: For fixed $s$, we condition on $D_{(t-41):t}$ for $\max(42, s-6) \leq t \leq \min(70, s+28)$ .
 That is, we look four weeks back and one week ahead from the last observation in each window.
 Smoothing of the observations was done sequentially using only the data in the same window.
 We find that a new observation can affect the posterior quantiles up to three weeks earlier.
 Similarly to the results seen in Section \ref{simulation}, the 95\%-intervals for $R_{e,s}$ in the period $30\!:\!60$ move steadily downward as the conditioning window $(t-41)\!:\!t$ moves further to the right.
 This leads then to the same behavior of the incidences about ten days later.
 The change from a growing to a decreasing phase thus started some time before the interventions became effective.
 However, for several days after the first intervention another rise in the reproduction number cannot be excluded.
 The interventions could have contributed to prevent this from happening.